kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multimodal-AI.md

 ## Core Models

-CLIP (OpenAI): links images and text.
+CLIP (OpenAI): links images and text
-Whisper: transcribes and aligns speech.
+Whisper: transcribes and aligns speech
 Flamingo / Gemini: generate responses across text and vision

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.